Self-Training for End-to-End Speech Recognition: Experiments

 \subsection{Data}

-All experiments are performed on the publicly available LibriSpeech audio book corpus~\cite{panayotov2015librispeech}.
-We use the ``train-clean-100" set as the paired data set, which consists of around 100 hours of clean speech.
-The unlabelled audio data set consists of 360 hours of clean speech from the utterances in ``train-clean-360."
+All experiments are performed on the LibriSpeech corpus~\cite{panayotov2015librispeech}.
+We use the ``train-clean-100" set containing 100 hours of clean speech as the paired data set.
+We perform experiments in two settings.
+In the clean speech setting, we use 360 hours of clean speech in the ``train-clean-360" set as the unpaired audio set, and in the noisy speech setting, we use 500 hours of noisy speech in the ``train-other-500" set.
 We report results on the standard dev and test clean/other (noisy) sets.

-The standard language model training text used with LibriSpeech is derived from 14,476 public domain books.
-The books were selected such that there is no overlap with the dev and test sets~\cite{panayotov2015librispeech}.
-On the other hand, the training data set transcriptions are almost entirely contained in the LM training text which could result in an unrealistic evaluation of self-training.
-To make the learning problem more realistic, we remove all books used to generate the acoustic training data from the language model training data.
-This results in a removal of 997 books from the LM training corpus.

-We take a few simple steps to pre-process and normalize the resulting text corpus for LM training.
-First, we detect sentence boundaries using the ``punkt" tokenizer~\cite{kiss2006unsupervised} implemented in NLTK~\cite{loper2002nltk}.
-We normalize the text by converting everything to lower case and removing punctuation except for the apostrophe in contractions (we replace hyphens with a space).
-Unlike the original LM corpus~\cite{panayotov2015librispeech} we take no steps to replace non-standard words with a canonical verbalized form.
-However, we find that LMs trained on this new corpus achieve comparable perplexity to LMs trained on the standard text corpus, as measured on the dev clean and other transcriptions.
+The standard LM training text in LibriSpeech is derived from 14,476 public domain books~\cite{panayotov2015librispeech}.
+To make the learning problem more realistic for self-training, we remove all books related to the acoustic training data from the LM training data, resulting in a removal of 997 books.
+We apply sentence segmentation using the NLTK toolkit~\cite{loper2002nltk} and normalize the text by lower-casing, removing punctuation except for the apostrophe, and replacing hyphens with spaces.
+We do not replace non-standard words with a canonical verbalized form.
+We find that the resulting LMs achieve comparable perplexity to LMs trained on the standard corpus on the dev sets.